dawsh2/mmbt/src/events/README.md

 Process a fill event.

 Args:
-    event: Event with a Fill data payload
+    event: Event with a Fill data payload (original reference)

 Returns:
     Depends on the component